zowe/zowe-client-java-sdk/README.md

 The Java SDK joins an existing community of language-specific SDKs: Python, NodeJS, Swift, and Kotlin.
 It provides the Java community with similar capabilities based on the NodeJS SDK.
 It is in a mature state compared with NodeJS SDK functionality.

-This SDK differs from some others with the MonitorJobs package adding rebuilt functionality for automation tasks.
+This SDK differs from some others with the MonitorJobs package adding prebuilt functionality for automation tasks.

 Issues worked on documenting main feature set provided can be view within MVP issues [#1](https://github.com/zowe/zowe-client-java-sdk/issues/5) and [#2](https://github.com/zowe/zowe-client-java-sdk/issues/219).